ScorpionesLabs/DVS/Readme.md

 * Enable Domain and Private Profiles in Windows Defender Firewall
   * The DVS tool bypasses this security control by creating a rule in the firewall to allow any Dynamic RPC connection.

-* Move to using [LAPS](https://support.microsoft.com/en-us/help/3062591/microsoft-security-advisory-local-administrator-password-solution-laps) in order to shorten the attack surface.
+* Move to using [LAPS](https://support.microsoft.com/en-us/help/3062591/microsoft-security-advisory-local-administrator-password-solution-laps) in order to reduce the attack surface.
 If each computer in the domain has a different local administrator password, this account can't be used for lateral movement.

 * Hardening user access rights can prevent this attack.
   * By using Group Policy Objects an organization can remove *administrators*, *users* and other groups from the list, and move to using a special group/user for central management that does not interactivly log in to other computers.